 Not all 29.97 fps video is drop frame.
 Some videos are non-drop frame (NDF), which means that the timecode does not account for the difference in video time vs. real time.

-If you are captioning your video, it is important to know whether your video file is drop frame or non-drop frame so that your captions are accurately synched with the timing of the media.
-At the end of a real-time hour, a DF video will have run 01:00, while at the end of a real-time hour, an NDF video will have run 00:59:56:12.
-If you caption a DF video with NDF captions, the captions will not be synched with the video and will get more and more out of sync as time goes on.
+If you are captioning your video, it is important to know whether your video file is drop frame or non-drop frame so that your captions are accurately synced with the timing of the media.
+At the end of a real-time hour, a DF video will have run 01:00, while a NDF video will have run 00:59:56:12.
+If you caption a DF video with NDF captions, the captions will not be synced with the video and will get more and more out of sync as time goes on.

 How to Download Captions with the Correct Frame Rate Settings

-This post was originally published on October 21, 2014 by Lily Bond and has since been updated.
+This post was originally published by Lily Bond on October 21, 2014, and has since been updated.